epw/consensus/consensus.md

 #### Spirit Whisperer
 **Aligned:** (choose one) The breath of life, soothing magic, transcending barriers
 **Opposed:** (choose one) Loud magic, wards, entropic magic
-(choose one) Magic without spirits, silent magic
+(choose one) Magic without spirits, silent magic, my magic must be expressed as a request, my magic depends on a willing spirit

 #### Music is the language of the Universe
 **Aligned:** (choose one) Regular rhythms, variations on a theme, harmonious magic, cosmic vibrations
 **Opposed:** (choose one) Chaotic magic, countermagic, singular effects
-(choose one) Soundless magic, emotionless magic
+(choose one) Soundless magic, emotionless magic, my magic must be a song

 ### Moves